What is a Research Report?

 - They provide a detailed and structured account of the research process, including methods, data, analysis, and conclusions.
 This documentation is crucial for transparency, replication, and future reference.

 - These reports hold researchers accountable for their work.
-They provide a transparent record of the study, allowing others to assess the validity and reliability of the research.
+They provide a transparent record of the study, allowing others to assess its validity and reliability.

 - These often influence policy decisions, business strategies, and practical applications.
 For instance, medical research informs healthcare practices, while market research guides business decisions.